HVAC Replacement and Installation: What to Know

 Find a Matched System

-The Air-Conditioning, Heating, and Refrigeration Institute (AHRI) recommends that homeowners replace their indoor and outdoor system at the same time, so that the components match.
+The Air-Conditioning, Heating, and Refrigeration Institute (AHRI) recommends that homeowners replace their indoor and outdoor systems at the same time so that the components match.
 This is what is known as a matched system.

 Air conditioners and heat pumps are sometimes called split systems because they have an indoor unit (coil) and an outdoor unit (condensing unit).
 Manufacturers create HVAC systems (air conditioning and heating equipment) to purposely work together.
 We are not talking about certain consumable parts, such as fan motors that are commonly replaced.

 Indoor and outdoor units are matched using the following considerations: